Title Decision Support Systems

 Syllabus

 Introduction.
 Categories of decisions in modern firms.
-Architecture of a Decision Support System.
+General Architecture of a Decision Support System.
 Analysis of discrete options’ decision problems.
 Influence Diagrams - Decision Trees.
 Creation of models, solution, risk profiles and sensitivity analysis.
-Utility functions and their use for decision support.
 Role and value of perfect and imperfect information - Bayes theorem use.
 Multi-criteria decision making.
 Structure and capabilities of software tools for the analysis of discrete options’ decision problems.
 Analysis of decision problems with continuous range of options - Linear Programming - Creation of models, solution and sensitivity analysis.
 Structure and capabilities of software tools for the analysis of decision problems with continuous range of options.
 Basic concepts, structure and design of data warehouses – star, constellation and snowflake schemes.
-Techniques of data mining for extraction of knowledge from data in order to provide decision support.
 Structure and capabilities of datawarehousing and datamining software tools.
+Predictive Analytics using Machine Learning and Regression.
 The laboratory of this course includes familiarization with software tools for the analysis of both discrete options and continuous ranges of options decision problems, and also data warehousing and data mining tools.

 Learning Outcomes